-The Auxiliary Team at the Oncology and Soft Tissue Centre are responsible for the all-round care of each patient that is admitted to the hospital.
-It is their role to ensure that the patient’s stay is as stress free and comfortable as possible to promote their healing and ensure their happiness throughout their stay.
+The auxiliary team at the Oncology and Soft Tissue Centre is responsible for the all-round care of each patient that is admitted to the hospital.
+It is their role to ensure that the patient’s stay is as stress-free and comfortable as possible to promote their healing and ensure their happiness throughout their stay.

 These animals are entrusted to us and in turn we treat them as our own pets.
 Helping to calm them down and comfort them prior to surgery and feel at home afterwards is incredibly rewarding.

 Working in prep, the auxiliaries are responsible for setting up the theatre according to the surgeon’s needs for each surgery.
 The team liaise with the surgeons prior to each procedure to highlight any specific requirements in advance.
 It is fundamental that the team ensure that the surgical site is as a-septic as possible, cleaning the patient and clipping the hair around the surgical site helps reduce any infection and promotes good health and healing postoperatively.

 Working as a surgical auxiliary requires an in-depth technical knowledge of surgical equipment.
 Because of the specialist surgeries that some of our patients undergo, it is important to understand the correct instruments for each operation.
 Fitzpatrick Referrals prides itself on executing routine surgeries to a high standard of excellence.
 It is therefore crucial to constantly familiarise the auxiliary team with the latest equipment required for each surgery, creating an atmosphere of ongoing learning.